roboberto1403/car_counter/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está sob a licença [MIT](https://opensource.org/license/MIT).